Bridging chemistry and Gaussian boson sampling: A photonic hierarchy of approximations for molecular vibronic spectra

-The last example is pyridazine (Fig.~\ref{fig:results} d), where neither linear coupling ($71.0$~\%) nor parallel approximation ($80.4$~\%) lead to accurate reconstruction of the vibronic profile.
-This is mainly notable in terms of the actual values of the FCFs rather than the shape of the spectrum.
-It is mostly caused by the Duschinsky mixing redistributing the probabilities from more significant peaks to previously weakly populated or completely unpopulated energies.
-Therefore, if one wishes to simulate the vibronic spectrum of pyridazine in a photonic platform, one requires the complete GBS system.
+The last example is pyridazine (Fig.~\ref{fig:results} d), where neither linear coupling ($75.9$~\%) nor parallel approximation ($85.4$~\%) lead to accurate reconstruction of the vibronic profile.
+While some changes in shape of the spectrum are present, they are difficult to spot by eye.
+They are mostly present in changes of peak ratios, for example the ratio between the two maximum peaks $\frac{FCF(\omega''\approx 8740.16)}{FCF(\omega''\approx 6862.51)}$ drops from $1.01$ for linear coupling and $0.98$ for parallel approximation to $0.95$ for the GBS simulation, meaning the maximum becomes slightly more pronounced.
+The significantly more pronounced change between the approximations and the GBS simulation is notable in terms of the actual Franck-Condon factors rather than the shape of the spectrum.
+This change in the overall FCFs is mostly caused by the Duschinsky mixing redistributing the probabilities from more significant peaks to previously weakly populated or completely unpopulated energy levels, leading to a broad background contribution in the spectrum.
+For applications where precise FCF values are required, for example in the calculation of branching ratios \cite{BranchingRatios}, one therefore needs the complete GBS system to simulate the vibronic spectrum of pyridazine in a photonic platform.
+In that case the maximum squeezing one would have to produce is $|r|_{max}\approx0.651$, which is around $5.7$\,dB squeezing and still experimentally reachable.

+It is instructive to compare vibronic structures of the band in pyridazine \cite{fischer2000vibronic} with chemically similar molecules: naphthalene \cite{ferguson1957vapor} and para-benzyne \cite{wenthold1999negative}.
+Although all compounds are rigid aromatic cycles, only pyridazine exhibits the need for higher-order approximations.
+This can be \textit{a posteriori} explained by the lower symmetry of the pyridazine molecule which allows for extensive vibrational mode mixing due to less symmetry constraints.